 During the year ended December 31, 2017, cash used in operating activities was \$5.4 million and was attributable to a net loss of \$5.6 million, partially offset by non-cash charges of \$0.1 million and a net change of \$0.1 million in our net operating assets and liabilities.

 Investing activities

-Our investing activities during the years ended December 31, 2018 and 2017 and during the three months ended March 31, 2019 and 2018 have consisted principally of purchases of property and equipment.
+Our investing activities during the years ended December 31, 2018 and 2017 have consisted principally of purchases of property and equipment.

 Financing activities